josura/AISuggestU/README.md

 ```
 docker-compose up kibana
 ```
+# User Usage
+Go to the web app and see recommendations for a Github User.

 ## Data Visualization
 To see the data in kibana go to **localhost:5601** and specify the index **repositories**